msg-byu/autoGR/README.md

-# Generate Generalized Regular k-point Grids
+# autoGR: Generate Generalized Regular k-point Grids

 Implementation of an algorithm to generate _generalized regular_ k-point grids.
 The algorithm searches over many GR grids that meet a specified k-point density and returns the one with the highest high symmetry reduction and a good packing fraction.
 On average, this will yield about a 60% speed-up over the standard Monkhorst-Pack k-point grids.
 More information can be found in the following: